The System of Stoic Philosophy

 - Caution or discretion (eulabeia), a rational avoidance of the bad, which is the alternative to irrational fear

 - Wishing or willing (boulêsis), a rational striving for the good, which is the alternative to irrational desire

 A.A.
 Long actually translates boulêsis as “well-wishing”, which perhaps suggests a connection with “natural affection” (philostorgia).
 It’s sometimes unclear whether these healthy passions are directed toward externals or virtues.
-Marcus Aurelius refers to discerning which indifferent things are in accord with nature and taking delight in them (chara), while they last.
-However, it’s possible that they are intended to refer both to virtues and also to the rational desire for preferred indifferents and avoidance of dispreferred ones, pursued lightly.
+Marcus Aurelius refers to discerning which indifferent things are in accord with nature and taking delight in them (chara), while they last, but also to taking delight in his friend’s virtues.
+It’s possible that they are intended to refer both to virtues and also to the rational desire for preferred indifferents and avoidance of dispreferred ones, pursued lightly.

 - Joy can take the form of enjoyment/delight (terpsis), good spirits/cheer (euphrosunos), or tranquility/contentment (euthumia)